tuwiendsg/Software-definedIoTUnitExamples/README.md

 For any research work in which this framework is used, please cite the following article:

 - Stefan Nastic, Sanjin Sehic, Le-Duc Hung, Hong-Linh Truong, and Schahram Dustdar (2014).
-Provisioning Software-defined IoT Cloud Systems.
+[Provisioning Software-defined IoT Cloud Systems] (http://www.infosys.tuwien.ac.at/research/viecom/SDIoTCloud/FiCloud14.pdf).
 The 2nd International Conference on Future Internet of Things and Cloud (FiCloud-2014), August27-29, 2014, Barcelona, Spain.